iamacleish/WSI/README.md

 gulp
 ```

-Build using HTML, SCSS, and Javascript
+Built using HTML, SCSS, and Javascript
 Gulp + gulp-file-include

 The only files you need are index.html, and the files in js, css, and assets.